 Enhanced Safety Guidelines: Your safety is our top priority.
 We have made some changes to protect you and to prevent the spread of infection.
 We will continue to monitor the situation and adjust our protocols for your safety.

 Front Entrance Screening and Face Masks Provided: A screener at the front entrance will ask you questions about your health status, take your temperature, and provide you with a surgical face mask to wear at all times.
-Wearing a face mask is the law in Michigan.
+Wearing a face mask in a healthcare setting is required by MIOSHA.
 We must refuse entry and service if you do not comply.
 We have a separate, dedicated entrance and exam room for patients suspected of having COVID-19.

 Limited Visitors: We are limiting the number of visitors who can come to your appointment with you.
 Unless you need assistance, adult patients should come alone.
 Our pediatric patients are permitted one parent or guardian.